-Cairns by night Cairns is a regional city in Far North Queensland, Australia.
+Cairns is a regional city in Far North Queensland, Australia.
 The city was named after William Wellington Cairns (then Governor of Queensland).
 It was formed to serve miners heading for the Hodgkinson River goldfield, but experienced a decline when an easier route was discovered from Port Douglas.
 It later developed into a railhead and major port for exporting sugar cane, gold and other metals, minerals and agricultural products from surrounding coastal areas and the Atherton Tableland region.

 The city is rapidly expanding, with a population of 122,731 at the 2006 census.
 Tourism is the largest income producer for the region, followed closely by the sugar industry.[citation needed] An intercensal estimate for the resident population the Local Government Area as of June 2008 was 158,700.